Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Results

-Doubling the ancestor pool from $N=16$ to 32 (Fig. \ref{fig:returncurves_T21}a,b) noticeably improves TEAMS' reliability, narrowing the error bars and giving a larger increase in the longest return period.
+Doubling the ancestor pool from $N=16$ to 32 (Fig. \ref{fig:returncurves}c,d) noticeably improves TEAMS' reliability, narrowing the error bars and giving a larger increase in the longest return period.
 In this case, one TEAMS run is equivalent to just under $40$ years of DNS.
-We find that one run of TEAMS is less certain than DNS for return periods less than $40$ years, but provides a good estimate for return periods from 40-300 years (for precipitation) and 40-500 years (for temperature), which a $40$ year DNS could not estimate.
-Extreme value theory could be applied to the DNS to extrapolate return values, but this would not generate dynamical samples of events in the same way that TEAMS does.
+We find that one run of TEAMS is less certain than DNS for return periods less than $40$ years, but provides a good estimate for return periods from 40-300 years for precipitation and 40-500 years for temperature, which a $40$ year DNS could not estimate.

-Doubling the resolution somewhat degrades the extent of the speedup, especially for precipitation, but keeps some of the advantage (Fig. \ref{fig:returncurves_T21}e,f).
-The higher-resolution runs are significantly more expensive: besides doubling horizontal resolution, we also increased vertical levels from 6 to 30 and reduced the timestep from 2400 to 600 seconds, resulting in $\sim(2\times2\times5\times4=80)$-times more expensive simulations.
-We expect that with further experimentation with population control parameters (such as $N$, $K$), it should be possible to improve performance at this and much higher resolutions.
-The generalizability to a higher resolution shown here, though modest, is enough to draw cautious optimism for the algorithm's scalability.
+Doubling the resolution to T42 also leads to good performance and speedup (Fig. \ref{fig:returncurves}e,f) albeit not quite as good as for T21.
+We chose shorter advance split times for T42 based on ensemble dispersion experiments as discussed in detail in Section \ref{fig:ensemble_dispersion}.
+The T42 runs are significantly more expensive: besides doubling horizontal resolution, we also increased vertical levels from 6 to 30 and reduced the timestep from 2400 to 600 seconds.
+We expect that further experimentation with advance split times and population control parameters (such as $N$, $K$) should make improvements possible at this and much higher resolutions.
+Although the performance is contingent on hyperparameters, we have demonstrated generalization to higher resolution, which is enough to draw cautious optimism for the algorithm's scalability.